IETF-Hackathon/pqc-certificates/readme.md

   - `artifacts_cms_v3/<friendly>-<oid>_kemri_auth_<kdf>.der` # An AuthEnveloped artifact using KEMRI without UKM and the specified KDF.
   - `artifacts_cms_v3/<friendly>-<oid>_signed_attrs.der` # Signed artifact, with attached content and signed attributes.

-#### Friendly

-Per https://github.com/IETF-Hackathon/pqc-certificates/issues/96 we would like a text description of the algorithm in the artifact names to make artifacts directory listings easier to read.
-Stick something same in there, for example the appropriate name from [oid_mapping.md](docs/oid_mapping.md).

 #### Trust Anchor